-Such a characterization appeared for the first time in \cite{GRS11}, in a Euclidean setting and with $\alpha$ between linear and quadratic.
-Here our result is valid not only for a wider family of Young functions $\alpha$ but also on very general metric spaces.
+Such a characterization appeared for the first time in~\cite{GRS11}, in a Euclidean setting and with $\alpha$ between linear and quadratic.
+Here our result is valid, not only for a wider family of Young functions $\alpha$, but also on very general metric spaces.

-Due to its functional form, it is easy to prove a perturbation lemma for the inequality ${\bf (\tau)-LSI_\alpha}$.
-This leads to the following general Holley-Stroock perturbation result for transport-entropy inequalities whose proof is given in Section \ref{hs}.
+Due to its functional form, it is easy to prove a perturbation lemma for the inequality $(\tau)-\mathbf{LSI}_\alpha$.
+This leads to the following general Holley--Stroock perturbation result for transport-entropy inequalities whose proof is given in Section~\ref{hs}.\vadjust{\goodbreak}